o3de/o3de.org/content/docs/user-guide/visualization/environments/terrain/terrain-developer-guide/future-work.md

 ## Large-scale improvements

-This category of improvements requires architecting new solutions to provide extensive new capabilities.
+This category of improvements requires architecting solutions to provide extensive new capabilities.

 ### 3D geometry support